Anais-DZ/Anais-DZ/README.md

 <br>
 <p>🎯 My goal for the 2025 academic year: to begin an <strong>18-month apprenticeship</strong> in <strong>Application Design and Development (Bac+3/4 level)</strong>, with a focus on eco-design.<br>
 I’m especially mindful of the carbon footprint of the websites I build, and I’m eager to develop my skills in this area to create more <strong>responsible</strong> and <strong>sustainable solutions</strong>.<br>
-I’m looking for a company in the <strong>Toulouse area</strong> where I can continue learning from experienced developers and contribute to real-world projects.</p>
+I’m looking for a company in the <strong>Toulouse area</strong> where I can continue learning from experienced developers and contribute to projects.</p>

 ---